tanmaimukku/Leetcode-Notes/README.md

     return adj_list
 ```

+## DFS vs BFS

+#### **DFS**:

+1. **Mark node as visited**: When **popped** from the stack (ready to process).
+2. **Why?**: Ensures full exploration of neighbors before marking as visited.
+3. **Additional visited check**: Needed before **pushing neighbors onto the stack** to avoid pushing the same node multiple times (because DFS might revisit nodes from different branches).
+(Only in case of iterative)
+4. **Recursive DFS**:
+   - No need for an additional visited check because the recursion stack inherently manages depth-first traversal, and nodes are marked as visited immediately when the function is called.
+   - The call stack prevents revisiting nodes by the nature of recursion.
+   - In **recursive DFS**, you process the node first, recursively call neighbors, and only after all recursive calls are done does the node "pop" from the stack (when the function returns).
+5. **Iterative DFS**:
+   - Requires two visited checks:
+     1. **Before pushing neighbors** onto the stack, to avoid pushing already visited nodes.
+     2. **Before processing the node** after popping from the stack, to ensure the node is only processed once, even if it's added to the stack multiple times from different paths.
+   - In **iterative DFS**, you pop the node first, process it, then push neighbors to the stack.
+6. The difference arises from how the call stack in recursion automatically manages depth-first exploration compared to manual stack management in iterative DFS, so don't worry too much, just memorize.

+#### **BFS**:

+1. **Mark node as visited**: When **enqueued** (immediately after adding to the queue).
+2. **Why?**: BFS processes nodes level by level, so marking when enqueuing prevents revisiting and ensures the shortest path is maintained.
+3. **No additional visited check**: Since nodes are marked visited when enqueued, they won’t be added to the queue again, making an additional check after dequeuing unnecessary.

+#### **Key Points**:

+1. **DFS** explores deeply; multiple paths might push the same node, so check before pushing.
+2. **BFS** explores level by level; mark when enqueuing to ensure each node is processed once, in the correct order.
+3. **Efficiency**: BFS marking on enqueue is optimal for reducing redundant checks.

 ## DFS

 1. **DFS magic spell: 1\]push to stack, 2\] pop top , 3\] retrieve unvisited neighbours of top, push them to stack 4\] repeat 1,2,3 while stack not empty.
 Now form a rap !**